 Step 1 for glowing skin this winter – Stay Hydrated

 Staying hydrated is probably one of the most important factors in how your skin will behaves during winter or at any other time for that matter.
-Because our bodies are made up of 60% water and we need a certain amount of it to ensure all organs are functioning properly which affects our skin and how it looks.
+Because our bodies are made up of 60% water, we need to maintain a certain level of it to ensure all organs are functioning properly which in turn affects our skin and how it looks.
 Central heating, hot water and air-conditioning in winter months can all be harsh on our skin and it may not look it’s best during winter as a result.

 What should I drink?

 I find it easier to drink more water in winter, hot water and lemon is perfect to drink on a cold winter’s day.
-I only have coffee on days that I’m in the office, not on days when I am out at metings or if I’m working from home.
+I only have one coffee on days that I’m in the office, not on days when I am out at metings or if I’m working from home.
 Days in the office are usually early morning starts and I need something to get me going, the rest of the time if I’m working from a coffee shop, co-working space or at home, I’ll drink green or jasmine tea which are both great for hydration.

-Step 2 for glowing skin this winter – Reduce the temperature of your water
+Step 2 for glowing skin this winter – Reduce the temperature of your bath water

 Who doesn’t love a lovely hot shower to kick start the day or lovely warm bath to relax into after a long day?
-They’re lovely, but hot water can strip your skin of its natural oils, so we should turn the temperature down a notch during winter when the harsh weather is already stripping our skin just by being outside so we should do all w can to limit this.
+They’re lovely, but hot water can strip your skin of its natural oils, so the advice is to turn the temperature down a notch during winter.
+The harsh weather is already stripping our skin just by being outside so we should do all w can to limit this.

-Step 3 for glowing skin this winter – Change your cleanser
+Step 3 for glowing skin this winter – Change your facial cleanser

-French women have perfected that, ‘I woke up like this’ effortlessly clear skin look and they sing the praises of micellar water as the reason behind, they avoid using tap water on their skin because the water in Paris is very hard.
+French women have perfected that, ‘I woke up like this’ effortlessly clear skin look and they sing the praises of micellar water as the reason behind it.
+They actually avoid using tap water on their face because the water in Paris is very hard.
 Micellar water hydrates whilst it cleanses and removes make-up at the same time without drying out the skin.
-You can follow-up with a thermal water spray which has fewer chemicals and impurities than wter from the tap and pat dry with clean hands before moisturising.
+You can follow-up with a thermal water spray which has fewer chemicals and impurities than water from the tap and pat dry with clean hands before moisturising.